Node.js TCP/IP Networking: OS Sockets & Ports

 Ports and Socket Addresses

 A socket address is an IP address plus a port, with an address family.
 In Node, you usually see it as { address, port, family }, or as separate host and port arguments.
-At the OS boundary, it is structured binary data passed into calls such as bind() and connect().
+At the OS boundary, it becomes structured binary data passed into calls such as bind() and connect().

 server.listen({ host: '127.0.0.1', port: 3000 }, () => {